Kylie Jenner and Travis Scott Get Playful on Family Trip With Stormi Webster - E! Online

-Kylie Jenner and Travis Scott got playful on a family trip with their 3-year-old daughter Stormi Webster.
+Kylie Jenner and Travis Scott got playful on a family trip to his hometown of Houston, Texas with their 3-year-old daughter Stormi Webster.

 On Saturday, May 29, the Keeping Up With the Kardashians star shared on her Instagram Story a video of her and the "Highest in the Room" rapper having a great time spinning together on a cyclone device at a playground and then dropping to the ground and frolicking happily.
 The sweet moment took place after dark.
 Kylie, 23, wore a light gray cropped tank top and matching sweat pants.
 Travis, 29, wore a purple T-shirt and black jeans.

-Earlier in the day, Kylie posted a video showing Travis holding and cuddling Stormi as they waited by a checkout line at a Target store.
+The family "seemed happy" and Travis appeared to be "a loving and attentive dad," the eyewitness said, adding that he "was holding Stormi the whole time."

+As the group exited the store, Kylie filmed Travis and Stormi on her phone, the person said.

-The family traveled to an undisclosed location on what appeared to be the reality star's private jet.
+The family traveled to Houston on what appeared to be the reality star's private jet.
 Kylie posted on her Instagram Story a video of Stormi onboard, enjoying a bowl of vanilla ice cream with pink sprinkles, which she ate with a plastic pink plane-shaped spoon.

 Kylie and Travis have often spent time together while co-parenting Stormi since their 2019 split.
 Two weeks ago, the three visited Disneyland.